NITCbase/nitcbase.github.io/docs/Roadmap/Stage07.md

             set the block's header as follows:
             blockType: REC, pblock: -1
             lblock
-                  = -1 (if linked list of existing record blocks was empty) = prevBlockNum (otherwise),
+                  = -1 (if linked list of existing record blocks was empty i.e this is the first insertion into the relation) = prevBlockNum (otherwise),
             rblock: -1, numEntries: 0,
             numSlots: numOfSlots, numAttrs: numOfAttributes